-At Well Being Dentistry we regularly ask patients about their pain and whether or not it is manageable.
-If it is only slight discomfort, you may be able to visit our Santa Clara dentist practice and have tooth decay removed.
+At Well Being Dentistry, we regularly ask patients about their pain and whether or not it is manageable.
+If it is only slight discomfort, you may be able to visit our Santa Clara dental practice and have tooth decay removed.
 In many cases, a toothache is caused by a cavity that can be treated without the need for a root canal.
 However, we find that intense pain can often be due to an infection severe enough to warrant a root canal.

 Check out what others are saying about our root canal support services on Yelp: Do I Need a Root Canal

 When patients call us asking "My tooth hurts, do I need a root canal?", the second question they normally ask is what the process will be like.
 At Well Being Dentistry, we will answer any questions you may have during your examination and consultation.